Water driven rural development in the Baltic Sea Region.

-Between 2019 and 2021, eight Waterdrive case areas was involved in multi-actor water management engagement based on focus group meeting between landowners, the local municipalities, stakeholders, government agencies, the advisory service, catchment officers and private companies.
+Between 2019 and 2021, eight Waterdrive case areas was involved in multiactor water management engagement based on focus group meeting between landowners, the local municipalities, stakeholders, government agencies, the advisory service, catchment officers and private companies.

 The stakeholders provided input to how the various environmental challenges as leaching of nutrients, loss of biodiversity, climate change, drought and flooding should be handled in the future in a more consistent way.

-The work with focus grous in the waterdrive case areas has been a real challenge in relation to the whole covid 19 situation from March 2020.
+The work with focus groups in the waterdrive case areas has been a real challenge in relation to the whole covid 19 situation from March 2020.
 Regardless the situation, the Waterdrive was carried out by highly experienced environmental consultants, catchment officers and wateradvisors in the Baltic Sea Region.
 The report Waterdrive case areas.
-Overview 2019-2021 has joined together the decription of each case area, the local conclusions, implementation- and investmentplans.
+Overview 2019-2021 has joined together the description of each case area, the local conclusions, implementation- and investmentplans.
 All the work undertaken in the case areas is are available on websites www.water-drive.eu and www.waterdrive.dk as success stories, case areas, focus group meetings and measures.